-If set, bash changes its behavior to that of version 3.2 with respect to locale-specific string comparison when using the conditional command's < and > operators.
+If set, bash changes its behavior to that of version 3.2 with respect to locale-specific string comparison when using the [[conditional command's < and > operators.
+Bash versions prior to bash-4.1 use ASCII collation and strcmp(3); bash-4.1 and later use the current locale's collation sequence and strcoll(3).